 You can visit Rome throughout the year.
 The summer months (from July to mid-September) are extremely busy and the waiting lines at the many attractions of the city will be very long.
 This may also be the case in spring, especially on the weekends.

 If you want to visit many sites and see lots of attractions, it is best to travel to Rome in October or in March/April.
 It is recommended to visit the most popular attractions early in the morning.
 Try to explore the less popular sites in the afternoon.
-Except for the popular Vatican museums, where it is more quiet in the afternoon.
+Except for the popular Vatican museums, where it is quieter in the afternoon.
 Make sure to take your time to explore all the works of art in the museums.

 In summer, the sun may burn relentlessly in Rome.
 Particularly when visiting the Colosseum, where you may spend a couple of hours, for example.
 Wear a hat and be sure to apply enough suntan lotion.